QuocLam-io/QuocLam-io/README.md

 * 🌍  I'm based in New York City
 * 🖥️  See my portfolio at [https://quoclam-io.netlify.app/]
-* 🧠  Currently experimenting with Dart & Flutter :D
+* 🧠  Currently experimenting with React Native :D
 * ✉️   You can contact me at [lamquoc.24@gmail.com](mailto:lamquoc.24@gmail.com)

 ### Skills